Josh Williams (soccer): Toronto FC

 On July 31, 2015, Williams was picked up off waivers by Toronto FC, the club's second defensive signing of the summer transfer window.
 He made his club debut on August 15, playing the full 90 minutes in a 3–0 defeat against New York Red Bulls.
 Williams started the final 12 matches of the regular season for the Reds after his arrival, helping Toronto qualify for the playoffs for the first time in club history.
 He started in the knockout round against Montreal Impact, pairing with Ahmed Kantari at center back as Toronto was eliminated by a 3–0 scoreline.
 Williams made 13 appearances across all competitions for Toronto.
 On December 1, he was one of 13 players who had their contract options picked up by the club, ensuring his return to Toronto for the 2016 season.

 Williams made his 2016 season debut on March 13, as Toronto played away to his former club, New York City FC.
 He was named on the bench, and replaced Will Johnson in second half stoppage time to help preserve a 2–2 draw.
 Williams started just 11 matches on the season, his lowest total since 2011 with Columbus, but Toronto won in eight of those starts.
-He appeared for the final time on the season on August 24, starting a 2–1 victory away to Orlando City.
+He appeared for the final time on the season on August 24, starting a 2–1 victory away to Orlando City SC.
 Williams did not appear in any of Toronto's last eight regular season matches as the club qualified for the playoffs for a second season in a row.
 He was named on the bench for all six of Toronto's playoff matches, including MLS Cup 2016 against Seattle Sounders FC, but did not make an appearance in any match.
 Williams finished the season with 15 appearances, all in league play.
 At the end of the year, Williams' contract expired, and was not renewed by the club.
 He departed Toronto having made 28 appearances across two seasons.